Bob Woodward: Other professional activities

+Although Woodward is no longer employed by the Post, Woodward has continued to write books and report stories for The Washington Post, and has the title of associate editor at the paper, which was described by Post media columnist Margaret Sullivan as honorific with no regular responsibilities.
+He focuses on the presidency, intelligence, and Washington institutions such as the U.S. Supreme Court, The Pentagon, and the Federal Reserve.

 Career recognition and awards

 Although not a recipient in his own right, Woodward made contributions to two Pulitzer Prizes won by The Washington Post.
 First, he and Bernstein were the lead reporters on Watergate and the Post won the Pulitzer Prize for Public Service in 1973.
 He was also the main reporter for the Post's coverage of the September 11 attacks in 2001.
 The Post won the 2002 Pulitzer Prize for National Reporting for 10 of its stories on the subject.

 Woodward himself has been a recipient of nearly every major American journalism award, including the Heywood Broun award (1972), Worth Bingham Prize for Investigative Reporting (1972 and 1986), Sigma Delta Chi Award (1973), George Polk Award (1972), William Allen White Medal (2000), and the Gerald R. Ford Prize for Reporting on the Presidency (2002).
 In 2012, Colby College presented Woodward with the Elijah Parish Lovejoy Award for courageous journalism as well as an honorary doctorate.

-Woodward has authored or co-authored 20 nonfiction books in the past 35 years.
-All 18 have been national bestsellers and 12 of them have been No. 1 national nonfiction bestsellers—more No. 1 national nonfiction bestsellers than any contemporary author.
+Woodward has authored or co-authored 21 nonfiction books in the past 40 years.
+All of them have been national bestsellers and 14 of them have been No. 1 national nonfiction bestsellers, the most of any contemporary author for this genre.

 In his 1995 memoir, A Good Life, former Post Executive Editor Ben Bradlee singled out Woodward in the foreword.
 "It would be hard to overestimate the contributions to my newspaper and to my time as editor of that extraordinary reporter, Bob Woodward—surely the best of his generation at investigative reporting, the best I've ever seen....
 And Woodward has maintained the same position on top of journalism's ladder ever since Watergate."
 In 1995, Woodward also received the Golden Plate Award of the American Academy of Achievement.